lazarchitect/Minesweeper/README.md

 # Minesweeper
 Minesweeper clone in Python 3 using the built-in Tkinter GUI module.
-Uses a simple random word API to generate the puzzles.
-In case of no internet access, a preselected list of words will be chosen from at random.

 The main mechanic of the game involves an overlay of a logical 2D array of integers forming the backbone, and a visual grid of block objects forming the front end.